jasokolowska/jasokolowska/README.md

 ## 🔭 What I'm Up To

-Currently, I'm on a mission to supercharge my portfolio.
-You see, I'm not just a coder—I'm a creator.
-I'm cooking up some exciting projects that will showcase my skills and creativity.
+Currently, I'm focused on expanding my portfolio with exciting projects that showcase my skills and creativity.

 ## 📫 Connect with Me

-Got a project idea, a burning question, or just want to chat?
-Drop me a line!
-You can find me on [LinkedIn](https://www.linkedin.com/in/jsoko%C5%82owska/).
-Let's connect and geek out over code together!
+Got a project idea or a question?
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jsoko%C5%82owska/).
+I'd love to chat!

 ## ⚡ Fun Fact

 Here's a fun fact about me: When I'm not coding, you'll probably find me buried in a good book or chasing after my little ones.
 I'm a proud mom of two, and let me tell you, juggling code and kids is my superpower.
-Some might see my age as a drawback, but I see it as an asset.
-Experience?
-Check.
-Wisdom?
-Double-check.
-Plus, who needs sleep when you have coffee, am I right?

 Thanks for stopping by!
-Now, go ahead and explore my repos.
-Who knows?
-You might just find your next favorite project! 😄
+Feel free to explore my repos and reach out if you'd like to collaborate. 😄